pusher/push-notifications-swift/README.md

 $ gem install cocoapods
 ```

-> CocoaPods version 1.3.1 or newer is recommended to build Errol.
+> CocoaPods version 1.3.1 or newer is recommended to build PushNotifications.

-To integrate Errol into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate PushNotifications into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/pusher/PrivatePodSpecs.git'